Self-Regulation vs External Policing in Clothing-Optional Areas

 • involve a higher degree of personal exposure

-• operate at the intersection of law, culture, and perception
+• exist at the intersection of law, culture, and perception

-Can such environments regulate themselves, or do they require continuous external policing?
+Can such environments regulate themselves, or do they require continuous external policing to maintain safety and compliance?

-This paper addresses that question through analysis of global models and observed outcomes.
+This paper addresses the question through comparative analysis of global governance models, focusing on how different configurations of self-regulation and external oversight influence:

 2. Governance Models in Practice